0chain/zboxcli/README.md

       --fee float                  transaction fee for the given transaction (if unset, it will be set to blockchain min fee) -h, --help                       help for zbox
-      --network string             network file to overwrite the network details (if required, default is network.yaml) --silent                     Do not show interactive sdk logs (shown by default) --wallet string              wallet file (default is wallet.json) --wallet_client_id string    wallet client_id
+      --network string             network file to overwrite the network details (if required, default is network.yaml) --silent                     (default false) Do not show interactive sdk logs (shown by default) --wallet string              wallet file (default is wallet.json) --wallet_client_id string    wallet client_id
       --wallet_client_key string   wallet client_key
       --withNonce int              nonce that will be used in transaction (default is 0)

+Use "zbox [command] --help" for more information about a command.
 ```

 ### Global Flags